 On January 29, 2021, the Government of Canada announced new mandatory testing requirements at airports for all arriving international travelers effective February 21, 2021.
 The eligible costs incurred for this program are recoverable from the Public Health Agency of Canada.
-For the year ended December 31, 2022, the Airport Authority recorded \$6.1 million [2021 - \$24.7 million] as contributions revenue in the consolidated statement of operations for costs incurred during the year.
-In September 2022, the Airport Authority completed its responsibilities under the agreement as the Government of Canada moved the mandatory testing program outside of the airports for arriving international passengers.
+In September 2022, the Airport Authority completed its responsibilities under the agreement.
+Contribution revenue recognized in 2023 under the program relates to demobilization costs.